Army Civil Affairs Specialist (MOS 38B) are responsible for being a non-lethal liaison for local citizens in combat or crisis situations.

 The review below discusses how great the experience is and how difficult it can be to enter into the advanced non-commissioned Civil Affairs position.

-Based on reviews, as long as you go into the position with the understanding that you could be deployed at any time and for long periods of time, this position can be satisfying.
+Based on reviews, this position can be satisfying as long as you go into it with the understanding that you could be deployed at any time and for long periods of time.

 Related Article –Army Internment/Resettlement Specialist (MOS 31E): Career Details